-Adult Acute Partial Hospitalization Program: This group-based, voluntary program helps adults learn to manage acute mental illnesses.
+Adult Partial Hospitalization & Intensive Outpatient Programs: This group-based, voluntary program helps adults learn to manage acute mental illnesses.
 Our goal is to help you build coping skills and achieve your highest level of independence possible.
 We also provide an active treatment program to help patients transition smoothly from inpatient to outpatient care.
+Learn more.

-Maternal Mental Health Program: This specialized treatment program uses research-based practices to offer a positive and healing postpartum experience.
+Perinatal Intensive Outpatient Program: This specialized treatment program uses research-based practices to offer a positive and healing postpartum experience.
 Our goal is to promote positive mental health for women in their second or third trimesters or in the first year after delivering.
+Learn more.

-Obsessive Compulsive Disorder (OCD) Intensive Treatment Program: This program is for those who have severe OCD symptoms and a strong commitment to managing their disorder.
+Adult OCD Intensive Outpatient Program: This program is for those who have severe OCD symptoms and a strong commitment to managing their disorder.
 We use behavior therapy in the form of exposure and response prevention (ERP).
 This technique is based on the approach that prolonged, direct contact with a fearful stimulus is necessary for decreasing anxiety.
+Learn more.

 Our pediatric services include:

-ABC Child Partial Hospital Program: ABC stands for achievement, behavior and cognition.
+ABC Partial Hospitalization Program: ABC stands for achievement, behavior and cognition.
 This partial hospitalization program assists children ages 6 to 12.
 We use evidence-based clinical practices to promote positive emotional and behavioral health.
+Learn more.

-Adolescent Partial Hospital Program: We offer a few services under the Adolescent Partial Hospital Program, including our Eating Disorder Partial Hospital Program.
+Adolescent Partial Hospitalization Program: We offer a few services under the Adolescent Partial Hospital Program, including our Eating Disorder Partial Hospital Program.
 These services include time-limited treatment programs that use group interventions and intensive treatments.
 Our goal is to help adolescents build coping skills and transition to outpatient care.
+Learn more.

-Early Childhood Partial Hospitalization Program (ECPHP): Through the ECPHP, we offer intensive care for children with autism spectrum disorders.
+KidsConnect Partial Hospitalization Program: Through KidsConnect, we offer intensive care for children with autism spectrum disorders.
 Children in the program work with specialists for six hours a day, five days a week.
 A team of experts works together to come up with a personalized treatment plan for each child.
+Learn more.

 Some patients experience positive results through working with specialists in our outpatient clinics.
 We see adults and children on an outpatient basis for a variety of mental health concerns, such as: